Gerald Lampert Award

 The Gerald Lampert Memorial Award is an annual literary award presented by the League of Canadian Poets to the best volume of poetry published by a first-time poet.
 It is presented in honour of poetry promoter Gerald Lampert.
 Each winner receives an honorarium of $1000.

+In its earliest years, the award was not necessarily limited to poetry, but was presented to the year's best first book by a Canadian writer in either poetry or prose.